 Does God CHANGE his mind?

-A third, rather striking example of God changing his mind concerns King Ahab of Israel.
+A third, rather striking example of a decision being reversed concerns King Ahab of Israel.
 Ahab (who married Jezebel) was the WORST king who ruled ancient Israel.
-A prophet no less than Elijah was God's messenger to the king to warn him to repent and the consequences for not doing so (1Kings 16:30 - 33, 21:25)
+A prophet no less than Elijah was sent to the king to warn him to repent and the consequences for not doing so (1Kings 16:30 - 33, 21:25)